ChemeketaCS/csweb/content/assignments/cs260/202040/01/index.md

 linux/assign1.exe
 {{% /sample_run %}}

 Make sure this works to build and run the code - test early and often.
+To test using DrMemory, do:

+{{% sample_run %}}
+drmemory -- linux/assign1.exe
+{{% /sample_run %}}

+If DrMemory reports some errors (not possible ones), you should probably care about them.
+Things like going past the end of an array may not always crash your program - you might have bugs that aren't causing visible problem for you.
+But maybe when I run your code in a different environment, all of a sudden the bug starts causing a crash.
+DrMemory will help identify those lurking issues.

 {{% alert info %}}
 There should not be an extension on the makefile filename.
 Make sure you do not turn in MyMake.txt